-MWF Michigan Entrepreneur Resilience Fund, providing $1,000 – $5,000 grants to assist with reopening or pivoting your business and $5,000 – $10,000 microloans with a 1-3 year repayment period.
+MWF Michigan Entrepreneur Resilience Fund, providing $5,000 – $10,000 microloans with a 1-3 year repayment period.
 Loans are fixed rate (8%), fully amortizing, term loans.
-For eligibility and to apply visit https://miwf.org/mwf-entrepreneur-resilience-fund/
+For eligibility and to apply visit miwf.org/mwf-entrepreneur-resilience-fund/.

 Kiva, the popular small business, crowdsourcing investment company is offering 0% loans up to $15,000 with no payments for six months.
-More info can be found at https://www.kiva.org/blog/support-local-businesses-during-the-coronavirus-pandemic.
+More information can be found at kiva.org/blog/support-local-businesses-during-the-coronavirus-pandemic.

-MainVest, a tech company that offers crowdsourced investing in return for profit sharing is offering a zero-interest, 120 day $2,000 loan if you have an existing “brick & mortar” business that has been negatively effected but the COVOID-19 outbreak.
-For more information, visit https://mainvest.com/main-street-initiative.
+MainVest, a tech company that offers crowdsourced investing in return for profit sharing is offering a zero-interest, 120 day $2,000 loan if you have an existing “brick & mortar” business that has been negatively effected but the COVID-19 outbreak.
+For more information, visit mainvest.com/main-street-initiative.